johli/genesis/README.md

 [Model Repository](https://drive.google.com/open?id=11_wlrjrb0ee_UyaT9agMigpIsmGlFZzU)

-Unzip each compressed model archive in the corresponding sub-folder in the *analysis* root folder.
-Below follows a brief inventory of the google drive model repository:
+Unzip each compressed model archive in the corresponding sub-folder of the *analysis* root folder in the Github repo.
+Below follows a brief inventory of the google drive repository:

 **apa/**
 > Deep Exploration Networks (DENs) for generating sequences with target/maximal APA isoform proportions and cleavage.
 Contains several model versions used in various benchmark comparisons.